-NSE: Market Indices Record 0.15% Loss On Profit Taking — Nigeria Today
+NSE: Market indices record 0.15% loss on profit taking — Nigeria Today

 The market indicators of the Nigerian Stock Exchange (NSE) closed trading on Friday with marginal drop of 0.15 per cent.
-The News Agency of Nigeria (NAN) reports that the market capitalisation shed N22 billion or 0.15 per cent to close N14.742 trillion compared with N14.754 trillion achieved on Thursday.
-Similarly, the All-Share Index lost 59.2 […]
+The market capitalisation shed N22 billion or 0.15 per cent to close N14.742 trillion compared with N14.754 trillion achieved on Thursday.
+Similarly, the All-Share Index lost 59.2 points to close at 40,814.89 against 40,874.09 recorded…

-The post NSE: Market Indices Record 0.15% Loss On Profit Taking appeared first on Leadership Newspaper.
+The post NSE: Market indices record 0.15% loss on profit taking appeared first on BusinessDay : News you can trust.

 Do you have something awesome to share with the world?
 Click here to share